 The following year, in Putrajaya, Malaysia, Hall improved to 4th place in the final and then reached the podium for the first time in 2016, in Kasane, Botswana, placing 3rd behind Hafþór Björnsson and the winner, Brian Shaw.
 A year later, he returned to Botswana in Gaborone to claim the title 5 years after his debut.

-Amazingly Hall is not best known for winning World’s Strongest Man, but for being the first person ever to deadlift 500kg, or half a tonne at the 2016 World Deadlifting Championship.
-No matter who has or will exceed this ground-breaking record, Hall will always be the first man to break the magical half tonne barrier.
+Amazingly Hall is not best known for winning World’s Strongest Man, but Eddie Hall was the first person ever to deadlift 500kg, or half a tonne at the 2016 World Deadlifting Championship.
+No matter who has or will exceed this ground-breaking record, Eddie Hall will always be the first man to break the magical half tonne barrier.

 World’s Strongest Man Title